 Furthermore, protein correlation with age and location was investigated in parallel, and 9 proteins were significantly correlating to both variables.
 The heatmap (Figure 4B) shows the differential expression of these proteins.
 Matrix metalloprotease 9 (MMP9) was negatively regulated across samples, confirming a previously found correlation for LLIs in a larger cohort which also includes the here studied individuals (Cancemi et al., 2020) but using another analysis method.

-Among the proteins found to be significantly changing with age, 11 correlated to gender.
+Furthermore, 11 proteins were significantly correlating to gender.
 As expected, 2 proteins are hormonal proteins (SHBG and PZP).
 Can we have a plot for the proteins related to gender?

 UA is the end product of purine metabolism.
 The role of UA is controversial since it has been reported to enhance oxidative stress (Yu, Sánchez-Lozada, Johnson, & Kang, 2010) while other studies suggest that UA is a reactive oxygen species (ROS) scavenger, thus playing an antioxidant effect (El Ridi & Tallima, 2017; Glantzounis, Tsimoyiannis, Kappas, & Galaris, 2005; Sautin & Johnson, 2008).
 Even UA correlation with age is controversial since it has been shown to physiologically increase during adulthood and it has been associated to endothelial dysfunctions and hypertension (Kawamoto et al., 2013; Kuzuya, Ando, Iguchi, & Shimokata, 2002; Zhou et al., 2017).
 On the contrary, increased levels of UA in elderly populations have proved a greater muscle strength (Lee, Hong, Park, & Kang, 2019), while in Caenorhabditis elegans high levels of UA seem to increase life span (Wan et al., 2020).